Kale and Sweet Potato Brown Rice Bowls

-- Roast sweet potatoes if you haven’t already.
-Chop 1 large sweet potato into 1/4 inch chunks, drizzle 1 teaspoon of oil and sprinkle with a little sea salt.
-Bake at 400° F for 30 minutes.
-This step is best done ahead of time.
+- Chop 1 large sweet potato into ¼ inch chunks, drizzle 1 teaspoon of oil and sprinkle with a little sea salt.
+Bake at 400° F for 30 minutes or until sweet potatoes are fork tender.

 - Cook brown rice according to package instructions while sweet potatoes are roasting.

 - Prepare kale by washing, de-stemming and chopping.
 Then steam in a steamer basket for 3-5 mins or until tender.
 You can blanch or sauté the kale if you’d rather.